erikorlowski/cscie97/cscie97/asn2/Design.md

 ### Duplicate Name Test
 For every class that has duplicate name requirements, an attempt will be made to make objects with duplicate names, to verify that a duplicate object is not created.

-### Invalid Syntax Test
-This test shall pass script files with undefined commands, disallowed characters in names and an incorrect number of whitespace separated words and verify that these validation failures are correctly handled.

-### Script Partially Ran Test
-This test shall run a script to create and modify objects, with a command at the end of the script that will fail.
-It shall be verified that the script preserves the effects to the Housemate Model of the successfully executed Commands.

 ## Risks
 The primary risk of this design is in classifying types of commands.
-The design as it stands requires many class definitions that might not scale well with a large number of commands, such as opening up the system to third party commands.
+The design as it stands requires a lot of custom String processing that might not scale well with a large number of commands, such as opening up the system to third party commands.
 In addition to this, the process of classifying a command will take place in O(n) time, with n representing the number of commands.
 If the number of command types were to grow significantly, this would create performance issues.